Stainless Steel 201 vs 304 (food grade): Difference Explained

 5. Procurement risk of 201 and 304 stainless steel

-A comprehensive understanding of the differences between 201 and 304 stainless steel can help minimize procurement risks.
+A comprehensive understanding of the metallurgical and performance differences between 201 and 304 stainless steel is crucial for mitigating procurement risks in industrial applications.

-Currently, some businesses may misrepresent 201 stainless steel as 304 in their transactions, which is not only unethical and illegal but also poses significant risks to the safety of projects and equipment.
+Currently, some unscrupulous suppliers may misrepresent 201 stainless steel as the higher-grade 304 in transactions.
+This practice is not only unethical and illegal but also poses significant risks to the structural integrity, corrosion resistance, and overall safety of engineering projects and equipment.

 6. Is 201 stainless steel food grade?